How to Use Fill Handle in Excel (All You Need to Know)

 dataset for filling down until next value

-• As mentioned earlier, fill handle copies text values.
-When we select cell C6 and drag the fill handle down to cell C10, it will fill the range with “Sales”.
+• The fill handle copies text values.
+Select cell C6 and drag the fill handle down to cell C10, and it will fill the range with “Sales”.

 dragging fill handle until next value

-• Selecting cell C11 and dragging it till C13 will fill the range with “Marketing”.
+• Selecting cell C11 and dragging it to C13 will fill the range with “Marketing”.

 dragging second value to copy